A financial assistance program provides coverage for MD Anderson care to cancer patients who meet residency and

 Eligibility policies are established by MD Anderson and approved by The University of Texas System.
 To learn more about eligibility for financial assistance from MD Anderson, review the Patient Financial Assistance flier, (Spanish), (Vietnamese) and Patient Financial Assistance application, (Spanish), (Vietnamese).

 Financial assistance provided by MD Anderson comes from state appropriations and funds generated by patient care activities.

 To assist the large number of charity patients from Harris County who need cancer care, MD Anderson funds medical, urologic and gynecologic oncology services at LBJ General Hospital operated by the Harris County Hospital District dba Harris Health System.

-In FY13, 11 MD Anderson faculty physicians, 8 MLP’s, 3 genetic counselors, 4 pharmacists, 40 oncology physician fellows and a number of research nurses and mid-level providers staffed the oncology services at LBJ at a cost to MD Anderson of $3.6 million.
+In FY22, 17 MD Anderson faculty physicians, 8 MLP’s, 3 genetic counselors, 4 pharmacists, 40 oncology physician fellows and a number of research nurses and regulatory and data coordinators staffed the oncology services at LBJ at a cost to MD Anderson of over $4.9 million.

 Some low-income patients from Harris County are not treated at LBJ and are referred to MD Anderson when they need highly specialized services or technologies.
 These patients include children and adolescents with cancer, adults with complex malignancies such as leukemia, pancreatic cancer and sarcomas, and candidates for blood and marrow transplantation.

 - An estimated 4.9 million Texans, 17.3% of the state’s population, are without health insurance, the highest percentage of uninsured citizens in the country.1

-- It is estimated that 15.6% of Texans have incomes below the federal poverty level.2
+- It is estimated that 14.2% of Texans are living in poverty.2

 - The population of Texas is expected to increase to 35.4 million in 2031 and to 41.3 million by 2041.3